sallydeveloperr/sallydeveloperr/README.md

 ## Hi, I'm Yu Jeong.
 I'm developing to make services that will improve our lives!👋

-+ :computer:College Student
++ :mortar_board:I'm majoring in Digital Media & Software Convergence
 + 🤔I’m looking for open source to contribute
-+ 🌱I’m currently learning Web Full Stack
++ 🌱I’m currently learning web full stack
-+ :weight_lifting:I love CrossFit !
++ :weight_lifting:I do love crossfit !
 <!--
 **sallydeveloperr/sallydeveloperr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.